taichi-dev/taichi/docs/differentiable_programming.rst

     Unlike tools such as TensorFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global tensors.
-    To make automatic differentiation well-defined under this setting, we make the following assumption on Taichi programs:
+    To make automatic differentiation well-defined under this setting, we make the following assumption on Taichi programs for differentiable programming:

     **Global Data Access Rules:**